Her round eyes looked down at me. "Yes Jason?"

 "Can I play?" a soft voice asked.

 I kept my head down.
 "Sure."
 Mommy told me to always be nice to girls.
-She said boys who are mean to girls are bad boys.
-And I don't want to be a boy boy.
+She said boys who are mean to girls are bad boys and I don't want to be a bad boy.
 I want to be a good boy!

 "Thanks."
 Her tiny feet stood next to mine.
 "I'm Isabella!"